Resources and guidance for governing boards

 The schools’ complaints procedure should be reviewed and readopted annually, to ensure that all trustees, LACM and staff are reminded of the procedure.

-The DfE have produced guidance on setting up a complaints procedure for academies.
+Find DfE's guidance on setting up a complaints procedure for academies on GOV.UK

 Department for Education and Ofsted